 Out With the Old

-Other gifts need to be retired -- forever.
+Other gifts need to be retired.
+Forever.
 Instead of re-giving the scented candle that has long lost it's scent, burn it and be done with it.
-The stale fruitcake can go right into the garbage or be utilized as a door stop.
-The dreaded, itchy sweater should go to your local Goodwill instead of a box and bow, retiring the tackiness once and for all.
+The stale fruitcake can go right into the garbage or be utilized as a paperweight or door stop.
+The dreaded, itchy, ugly sweater should go to your local Goodwill instead of a box and bow, retiring the tackiness once and for all.

 Finally, to avoid being the victim of a bad re-gift, make a Christmas list and when asked what you want for the holidays, give out your ideas freely.
 This reduces the chance of receiving a secondhand present that was rejected time and time again.

-Keep in mind that some people are going to regift, without thought as to whether or not you'll be pleased.
+Keep in mind that some people are going to regift to you, without thought as to whether or not you'll be pleased.
 If that's the case, be gracious when you receive your gift and reciprocate accordingly.
 Perhaps that is the only way to get your message across to cheapskates who deserve the same treatment.